Hebrews 11:4

 9. God put a mark on Cain so that the first one to see this mark would kill him.
 True or False?

-10. Talk with your spouse about an instance when you gave a special offering to God and how He blessed you for it.
+10. Relate an instance when you gave a special offering to God – and how He blessed you for it.